governance-foundation/template-electron-vuex-vuetify/README.md

 # template-electron-vuex-vuetify

-This template should help get you started developing with Vue 3 in Vite.
+This template should help get you started developing Electron app using Vue 3, Vite, Vuex and Vuetify.

 ## Recommended IDE Setup